Designing for Loads

 TL;DR

-Sketch the load path first, then orient and shape the part so the main tension/bending is carried by continuous perimeters (not across layer lines), and add fillets/gussets where cracks would start.
-Before a long print, test a small piece in the same direction you’ll actually load it and see where it fails.
+Sketch the load path first.
+Then orient and shape the part so tension and bending run through continuous perimeters and long, uninterrupted extruded roads—not across layer bonds.
+Add fillets and gussets where cracks want to start.
+Before a long print, test a small section in the same orientation and loading direction you’ll use, and see how it fails.

 What “designing for loads” means in FDM